 Calling and texting local numbers:

-when you connect to a local network, Three text to let you know it's a Feel at Home destination and any local call charges.
+When you connect to a local network, Three text to let you know it's a Feel at Home destination and what the local call charges are.
 These vary depending on the destination.
 Receiving a call is always free, wherever you are.

 Going over allowance: